brotatotes/bht-automation/bht gen 3/Mark/Chapter 6/Mark 6 26 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-22-2023 23:23:33
+- Timestamp: 12-25-2023 20:32:31
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 87
+- BHT Word Count: 92
-- BHT Commentary Usage: 33.33%
+- BHT Commentary Usage: 35.21%
-- BHT Quality Score: 1.3405314386176208
+- BHT Quality Score: 1.5734921167304465
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (66):
+- ChatGPT injected words (71):
-	['a', 'against', 'and', 'as', 'baptist', 'be', 'between', 'can', 'caught', 'cautionary', 'clashes', 'compromised', 'conscience', 'convictions', 'dangers', 'easily', 'expectations', 'exposes', 'false', 'foolish', 'for', 'guarding', 'herod', 'his', 'how', 'in', 'influence', 'integrity', 'internal', 'it', 'john', 'moral', 'narrative', 'of', 'one', 'our', 'over', 'principles', 'prioritizing', 'promise', 'reluctance', 'remain', 'reminder', 'remorse', 'repercussions', 'reputation', 's', 'sacrificing', 'sake', 'seen', 'serves', 'shame', 'snare', 'sobering', 'societal', 'steadfast', 'struggle', 'tale', 'the', 'this', 'to', 'under', 'unsteady', 'urges', 'us', 'with']
+	['a', 'actions', 'and', 'as', 'between', 'burdened', 'but', 'by', 'cautionary', 'characteristic', 'conflict', 'conscience', 'convictions', 'crimes', 'drove', 'ensnared', 'environment', 'exposes', 'false', 'fatal', 'foolish', 'found', 'fulfill', 'he', 'herod', 'him', 'himself', 'his', 'is', 'john', 'keep', 'lacking', 'moral', 'oath', 'of', 'over', 'own', 'palpable', 'preaching', 'principles', 'prioritizing', 'promise', 'rash', 'reaction', 'regret', 'reminder', 'reputation', 'reveals', 's', 'scruples', 'serves', 'shame', 'sorry', 'stifled', 'struggling', 'tale', 'that', 'the', 'their', 'them', 'this', 'those', 'thoughtless', 'to', 'trap', 'troubled', 'was', 'while', 'with', 'worst', 'yielding']
-- ChatGPT injected words (significant words only) (44):
+- ChatGPT injected words (significant words only) (46):
-	['baptist', 'caught', 'cautionary', 'clashes', 'compromised', 'conscience', 'convictions', 'dangers', 'easily', 'expectations', 'exposes', 'false', 'foolish', 'guarding', 'herod', 'influence', 'integrity', 'internal', 'john', 'moral', 'narrative', 'principles', 'prioritizing', 'promise', 'reluctance', 'remain', 'reminder', 'remorse', 'repercussions', 'reputation', 's', 'sacrificing', 'sake', 'seen', 'serves', 'shame', 'snare', 'sobering', 'societal', 'steadfast', 'struggle', 'tale', 'unsteady', 'urges']
+	['actions', 'burdened', 'cautionary', 'characteristic', 'conflict', 'conscience', 'convictions', 'crimes', 'drove', 'ensnared', 'environment', 'exposes', 'false', 'fatal', 'foolish', 'found', 'fulfill', 'herod', 'john', 'lacking', 'moral', 'oath', 'palpable', 'preaching', 'principles', 'prioritizing', 'promise', 'rash', 'reaction', 'regret', 'reminder', 'reputation', 'reveals', 's', 'scruples', 'serves', 'shame', 'sorry', 'stifled', 'struggling', 'tale', 'thoughtless', 'trap', 'troubled', 'worst', 'yielding']

 ### Logs
-- Attempt 1 BHT: In Mark 6:26, we see the internal struggle of Herod between his conscience and the pressure of his surroundings.
-Although Herod felt remorse in his heart for John the Baptist, he found himself trapped in a situation where he had to break a rash oath made to a dancing girl.
-This reveals how easily men of no principles but troubled conscience will prioritize the breaking of a careless promise over committing grave sins.
-Sadly, false shame often leads people into fatal snares, as they fear being seen as troubled by religious or moral scruples.
-This story serves as a cautionary tale, reminding us of the dangers of succumbing to societal expectations and ignoring the convictions of our conscience.
+- Attempt 1 BHT: The verse shows how Herod, who had been influenced by John's preaching in the past, found himself trapped by his own foolishness when he rashly made a promise and was then stuck between his conscience and the pressure of his surroundings.
+This is a cautionary tale about the danger of giving in to the opinions of others and the consequences of not standing firm in one's convictions.
+Herod's sorry reaction reflects his internal struggle, as he was torn between wanting to save face in front of the guests and being aware of his own folly.
-- 🔄 Mark 6:26 (attempt 1, 117 words, 36.78% quotes quality score: 1.4555770656950209, V2 normalized quality score: 39.74, commentator tiers 1-3: 51.98%, 10.73%, 37.3%)
+- 🔄 Mark 6:26 (attempt 1, 98 words, 43.28% quotes quality score: 1.448344139305302, V2 normalized quality score: 39.5, commentator tiers 1-3: 52.26%, 13.92%, 33.82%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
+	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: In this passage, we witness Herod's inner struggle between his conscience and the pressure to fulfill an ill-advised promise.
-His remorse for John the Baptist clashes with the desire to maintain his reputation, ultimately leading him to break his oath.
-This story serves as a reminder of the dangers of allowing external influences to override our moral convictions.
-It is a cautionary tale, exposing the folly of prioritizing societal expectations over the true principles of righteousness.
+- Attempt 2 BHT: Caught between his conscience and the pressure of his surroundings, Herod's foolishness in making a rash promise led to his deep regret.
+Influenced by John's preaching in the past, he found himself trapped, unable to reject the request.
+This cautionary tale serves as a reminder of the danger of succumbing to the opinions of others and the importance of standing firm in one's convictions.
+Herod's sorry reaction reflects his internal struggle, torn between preserving his reputation and acknowledging his own mistakes.
-- 🔄 Mark 6:26 (attempt 2, 78 words, 30.65% quotes quality score: 1.2800281577486174, V2 normalized quality score: 33.9, commentator tiers 1-3: 50.58%, 7.63%, 41.79%)
+- 🔄 Mark 6:26 (attempt 2, 85 words, 27.12% quotes quality score: 1.4265726228042745, V2 normalized quality score: 38.78, commentator tiers 1-3: 52.05%, 15.69%, 32.27%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 3 BHT: In this account, we witness the turmoil within Herod as he grapples with his guilty conscience and the pressure to uphold a foolish promise.
-The clash between his feelings for John the Baptist and the desire to save face in the eyes of others becomes a snare for him.
-It sheds light on the danger of allowing false shame to trap us in compromising situations.
-This episode serves as a stark reminder of the consequences when we prioritize societal expectations over our moral convictions.
-- 🔄 Mark 6:26 (attempt 3, 84 words, 38.1% quotes quality score: 1.311408109926657, V2 normalized quality score: 34.95, commentator tiers 1-3: 51.02%, 7.89%, 41.08%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Caught between his conscience and the repercussions of a foolish promise, Herod's internal struggle in this narrative exposes the dangers of prioritizing societal expectations over moral convictions.
-His remorse for John the Baptist clashes with his reluctance to be seen as unsteady.
-This cautionary tale serves as a sobering reminder of how easily one's principles can be compromised under the influence of false shame.
-It urges us to remain steadfast in our convictions, guarding against the snare of sacrificing integrity for the sake of reputation.
+- Attempt 3 BHT: Herod, influenced by John's preaching and burdened by conscience, found himself ensnared by his own rash actions.
+His false shame drove him to fulfill a foolish promise, disregarding the warning of his conscience.
+This warns of the fatal trap that many fall into, valuing appearances over true morality.
+Caught between conscience and environment, Herod's sorry reaction reveals the struggle of one torn between saving face and acknowledging his own mistakes.
+The language used in Mark's account emphasizes the depth of Herod's regret compared to Matthew's.
-- 🔄 Mark 6:26 (attempt 4, 87 words, 33.33% quotes quality score: 1.3405314386176208, V2 normalized quality score: 35.92, commentator tiers 1-3: 51.85%, 6.55%, 41.6%)
+- 🔄 Mark 6:26 (attempt 3, 90 words, 29.23% quotes quality score: 1.5131300371082073, V2 normalized quality score: 41.65, commentator tiers 1-3: 49.73%, 20.24%, 30.03%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: In Mark 6:26, we witness the struggle of Herod as he wrestles with his conscience and the pressure to fulfill a rash promise.
-This treacherous situation highlights the perils of allowing false shame and societal expectations to outweigh moral values.
-Herod's remorse for John the Baptist is contrasted with his fear of being seen as unsteady, illustrating the tragic consequences of prioritizing reputation over righteousness.
-This powerful narrative serves as a timeless reminder of the need to courageously adhere to our convictions, avoiding the fatal snares of compromise.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 4 BHT: Influenced by John's preaching and burdened by conscience, Herod's own rashness led to his regrettable actions.
+Faced with the choice of upholding his promise or following his convictions, Herod succumbed to false shame and fulfilled the foolish oath he had made.
+This cautionary tale serves as a reminder of the dangers of prioritizing appearances over righteousness.
+Caught between conscience and environment, Herod's sorry reaction reflects the struggle he faced between preserving his reputation and acknowledging his mistakes.
+- 🔄 Mark 6:26 (attempt 4, 80 words, 29.31% quotes quality score: 1.4214505435411446, V2 normalized quality score: 38.61, commentator tiers 1-3: 52.94%, 8.96%, 38.09%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 5 BHT: With his conscience burdened by John's preaching, Herod's regret was palpable as he found himself ensnared by his own rash actions.
+The false shame that drove him to fulfill a foolish promise reveals the fatal trap of prioritizing reputation over moral scruples.
+This cautionary tale serves as a reminder that yielding to the worst crimes while struggling to keep a thoughtless oath is characteristic of those lacking principles but troubled by their conscience.
+Herod's sorry reaction exposes the conflict between his own convictions and the environment that stifled them.
-- 🔄 Mark 6:26 (attempt 5, 88 words, 25.76% quotes quality score: 1.4894757720819676, V2 normalized quality score: 40.87, commentator tiers 1-3: 46.28%, 17.85%, 35.88%)
+- 🔄 Mark 6:26 (attempt 5, 92 words, 35.21% quotes quality score: 1.5734921167304465, V2 normalized quality score: 43.66, commentator tiers 1-3: 57.37%, 8.45%, 34.18%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- ✅ Mark 6:26 bht prompt v0.8 (87 words, 33.33% quotes)
+- ✅ Mark 6:26 bht prompt v0.8 (92 words, 35.21% quotes)
-- quality score: 1.3405314386176208, V2 normalized quality score: 35.92, commentator tiers 1-3: 51.85%, 6.55%, 41.6%)
+- quality score: 1.5734921167304465, V2 normalized quality score: 43.66, commentator tiers 1-3: 57.37%, 8.45%, 34.18%)